Zainothy/HSRQuartz/11. Quartz/01. Unit Guides/Harmony/Sparkle.md

 ## 9. Stat Goals
 - 200+ Crit.
 DMG.
 If you have her signature light cone, aim for 250+ Crit.
 DMG.
-- Try to effectively hit 200 SPD with one of the break points here [[#10.
-Speed Tuning]].
+- Try to effectively hit 200 SPD with one of the break points here [[Sparkle#10.
+Speed Tuning|Speed Tuning]].
   If you can't achieve that, try hitting **153.9 Speed** `OR` **138.5 SPD** `OR` **169.3 SPD**.
 ##### With HP Main Stat Sphere:
 - If you're using a 4★ Light Cone, aim for **4400+ HP** and **1100+ DEF**.